mendix/docs/content/howto/integration/using-the-excel-exporter.md

 ### 6.2 Using an Uploaded Excel File as a Template {#upload-excel-file-template}

 This **Upload existing excel file** option allows you to upload an Excel file as a template.
-If you use this option, then the names of the sheets and columns that are defined in your template file will be used.
+If you use this option, then the names of the sheets and columns in your template will be used.
+However, the background color in your template will be overruled by the **Background color** you select for the [Styles](#styles) when the **Background color** is not set to **none**.

 To upload an Excel file as a template, perform the following steps: